noltron000/homebrew-spells/spells/cantrips/blade-ward.md

 # Blade Ward

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level abjuration***

 **Casting Time:** action

-**Duration:** 1 round
+**Duration:** 5 minutes

 **Range:** self

-**Tags:** verbal, somatic
+**Tags:** somatic, concentration

 ---

 ## Description
 You extend your hand and trace a sigil of warding in the air.
-Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by Weapon Attacks.
+You have resistance against bludgeoning, piercing, and slashing damage for the spell's duration.

+If this spell ends on your turn, its effects linger until the end of your turn.

 ---

 **Classes:** bard, sorcerer, warlock, wizard

 **Sources:** PHB, page 218

+**Quality Assurance:** :star2: consistency pass